Total Carbon Dioxide (Blood)

 There is another completely different test in which carbon dioxide is measured in

 blood from an artery.
-This test is called a blood gas.
+This test is called an arterial blood gas (ABG).

 Does this test pose any risks?